 Engagement along Fort Street

-From October 2016 to February 2017, the City held public consultation events and meetings with corridor stakeholders, business and property owners as well as commuters to gain insights and suggestions on the design of the Fort Street corridor.
-Originally the consultation period was scheduled for two months but due to uncertainty among some business owners as to why Fort Street was prioritized as a part of the AAA bicycle network and specific issues with proposed design treatments regarding parking loss, parking composition, and loading needs, consultation was extended by three months.
+From October 2016 to April 2017, the City held public consultation events and meetings with corridor stakeholders, business and property owners as well as commuters to gain insights and suggestions on the design of the Fort Street corridor.
+Originally the consultation period was scheduled for two months but due to uncertainty among some business owners as to why Fort Street was prioritized as a part of the AAA bicycle network and specific issues with proposed design treatments regarding parking loss, parking composition, and loading needs, consultation was extended.
 More than 500 people participated in the process including:

 - Two public open house events